coryhardman/coryhardman.github.io/_posts/2021-07-28-passwords-are-great.md

       Users are seeing this form of authentication more and more and becoming aware of how it works and thus more companies implement this flow instead of some alternative "something you have" factor.
+* (Added 2021-07-30 per feedback from [Hancheng Zhong](https://www.linkedin.com/in/hczhong/)) In the US, currently passwords are protected from the government forcing disclosure by the [Fifth Amendment of the US Constitution](https://constitution.congress.gov/constitution/amendment-5/).
+This makes passwords the only authentication factor that can not be taken by the government in a criminal investigation.

 As you can see, passwords have a lot of benefits and these are the reasons password use continues to endure.
 Any product that attempts to unseat passwords